c2mon/c2mon/docs/docs/c2mon-license.md

 ---
 layout:   post
 title:    License
-Summary:  The license of the C2MON platform.
+summary:  The license of the C2MON platform.
 ---